Share Price:

 People

-Comprised of both our direct colleagues and those across our value chain, our people have been at the heart of our business and operations since the brand was founded in 1856 and remain critical to our success.
+People, our direct colleagues and those in our supply chain, are at the heart of our business and operations.

 Our Targets